goldarluu/cse15l-lab-reports/lab-report-4-week-8.md

 ---

 ## How did I turn it into a test?
-What is wrong and what is correct?
+What is wrong and what is right?

 Through doing this lab, I started realizing that just because a link has an underline underneath it, and can link us to the right place; it doesn't mean it is formated correct!